Ibrahim9166/ReadMe-generator/README.md

-# ReadMe Generator
+# README generator

   ## Description
-  generates readme files to save time on any project
+  generates readme files based on the information you input

   ## Table of Contents
   - [Installation](#installation)